Hydramata/hydramata.github.com/_includes/vision.md

 		1. Image
 		1. Software
 		1. Video
-	1. It should be easy for an implementer to add work types.
+	1. It is easy for an implementer to add work types.
 	1. Works can reference external content.
 	1. Works can contain one or more files.
 		1. Files of any type can be uploaded to Hydramata, associated with a work, and be downloaded by an end user.
 		1. Files uploaded from a user’s computer are limited to the size accommodated by the native browser upload functionality (this has a practical limitation of around .5 GB)
 		1. Uploading large files (well over 1 GB) is not be possible via the web interface.
-Ingesting large files can be accommodated by a sys admin.
+Ingesting large files can be accommodated by a system admininstrator.
 		1. A work can have more than one file uploaded to it at once.
-		1. Files in cloud services can be able to be transferred to Hydramata.
+		1. Files in cloud services can be transferred to Hydramata.
-	1. An authorized user (such as a sys admin or repository manager) can batch upload files by submitting a package that creates many works at a time.
+	1. An authorized user (such as a system admininstrator or repository manager) can batch upload files by submitting a package that creates many works at a time.
 This takes place outside of the Hydramata web interface.

 4. Appropriate terms of use and license agreements for content are present.
 	1. Hydramata provides a default set of options for licenses that apply to a work and the files within the work.
 The chosen license is persisted in the repository for auditing purposes.